virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onAfterSetRunCmd

-The event will be executed after the [*setRunCmd*](/reference/docker-actions/#docker-environment-variables) action.
+The event will be executed after the <a href="http://docs.cloudscripting.com/reference/docker-actions/" target="_blank">*setRunCmd*</a> action.
 It is triggered for every docker container, upon setting run configs.
 This event is compatible with Docker containers only.

 **Event Placeholders:**